XACLE-Challenge/XACLE_Challenge_2027_development_dataset/README.md

 	This dataset includes average semantic-alignment scores for each audio–text pair.

-- TTA model ID for each synthesized audio sample
+- Model ID for each synthesized audio sample

+    This dataset includes the ID of the model used to synthesize each audio sample.

 - Listener IDs